TraceSoftwareInternational/HostMyDocs/README.md

 2) Put all the documentation files and the `index.html` file into a folder

+    It should looks like this :
+    ```
+        documentation <- top folder that wou you will zip next
+        ├── images
+        ├── index.html
+        ├── injectables
+        └── styles
+    ```

-3) Zip that folder !
+3) Zip that folder ! (by example `zip -r docs.zip documentation`)

 4) Now upload it with cURL by example :